Brijesh097/javascript-essentials/README.md

 # JavaScript Essentials
-Personal resources for JavaScript and related technologies.
+My Personal resources for JavaScript and related technologies.

 ## Overview
 The basics of JavaScript including primitive types, arrays, functions, assignment operators, the window object and much more are included here.